snab43/youtube-shorts-toggle/README.md

 ## Getting Started

+### Mozilla Firefox

 You can install the add-on for Mozilla Firefox on the [Firefox Add-on page](https://addons.mozilla.org/en-US/firefox/addon/youtube-subscription-toggle/).

+### Google Chrome

 Google Chrome is currently not supported.

+### Safari

+Safari is currently not supported.

 ## About
 This extension was created as an informal fork of [hide-youtube-shorts](https://github.com/Vulpelo/hide-youtube-shorts/) by [Vulpelo](https://github.com/Vulpelo).
 However, instead of hiding shorts site-wide, it adds a toggle to hide Shorts and regular Videos on the Subscription page only.

+**Toggle Only Mode:** This setting does not allow Shorts and Videos to display at the same time.
+Effectively creating two seperate feeds for your Subscriptions.

 ## Built With